What Is Sacred Sexuality?

 Q: What is sacred sexuality?

-A: Sacred sexuality is the practice of using sexual energy, intimacy, and desire as a path to deeper presence, profound connection, and awakened consciousness.
-It's about fully inhabiting your body and your sexuality as a vehicle for love and devotion — not transcending it.
-We teach sacred sexuality as a couple through our books, our Yoga of Intimacy community, and private coaching.
+A: The practice of using sexual energy, intimacy, and desire as a path to deeper presence, connection, and awakened consciousness.
+It's about fully inhabiting your body and sexuality as a vehicle for love, not transcending it.

 Q: Is sacred sexuality the same as tantra?

-A: They share common roots — both honor sexual energy as a path to awakening.
-Traditional tantra comes from specific Hindu and Buddhist lineages with elaborate rituals and initiations.
-Our approach to sacred sexuality is more direct: embodied presence, Alpha and Omega polarity, and devotion.
-We draw on tantric wisdom but teach in plain language with practices designed for real couples in real life.
+A: They share common roots but differ in approach.
+Our approach is more direct: embodied presence, Alpha and Omega polarity, and devotion, taught in plain language for real couples in real life.

-Q: Can you practice sacred sexuality if you have kids?
+Q: Can you practice sacred sexuality with kids?

 A: Absolutely.
-We have a daughter and have maintained our practice across 16+ years of real life — including the sleepless years, the chaotic years, and the years where practice happened in stolen 10-minute windows after bedtime.
-Sacred sexuality doesn't require perfect conditions.
+Justin and Londin have a daughter and have maintained their practice across 16+ years.
+It doesn't require perfect conditions.
 It requires willingness to show up.

-A: No. You need to be willing to be present in your body and with your partner.
-Sacred sexuality isn't about beliefs — it's about embodied practice.
-If you can breathe, feel, and stay present when things get intense, you can do this work.
+A: No. You need willingness to be present in your body and with your partner.
+If you can breathe, feel, and stay present, you can do this work.

-A: When you learn from Londin and me, you see both sides of the practice modeled live.
-You see Alpha and Omega in action — not described from memory, but demonstrated between two people who have been practicing together for over 16 years.
-You see how we navigate disconnection and repair it.
-You learn from our actual relationship, not theory.
+A: You see both sides of the practice modeled live.
+You watch Alpha and Omega demonstrated between two people who have been practicing together for over 16 years.
+You learn from their actual relationship, not theory.